FerencoVonMatterhorn/CSGO-Prom-Exporter/README.md

       context: CSGO-Prom-Exporter
       dockerfile: Dockerfile
     environment:
-      - EXPORTERPORT=9092
+      - EXPORTERPORT=<YourPort>
-      - STEAMID=76561198058292713
+      - STEAMID=<YourSteamID>
-      - STEAMKEY=9425A123F05527E8A0B6CBAD008836FF
+      - STEAMKEY=<YourSteamKey>
     restart: unless-stopped
 ```

 ## How it Works

-The Exporter makes simple API calls to the Steam-API Servers, takes the information and parses it into readable Metrics for Prometheus
+The Exporter makes simple API calls to the Steam-API Servers, takes the information and parses it into readable Metrics for Prometheus.

 ## TODO